ManicPumpkin/GooseBerry/readme.md

-GooseBerry
+Blueberry
 ============

 This project is developed for games and provides all useful classes, like matrix, vector or object classes, they are necessary to build a playable game with full functionality.
-Gooseberry is based on OpenGL and is used in the "Cube" game project and its little sister the world generator project "WorldGen".
+Blueberry is based on OpenGL and is used in the "Cube" game project and its little sister the world generator project "WorldGen".

 Description
 ===========